About

 • Graduates approximately 400 teachers per year

-• Ranked 1st of Top 50 Alma Maters by Total Number of National Board Certified Teachers for 2022 - seventh consecutive year
+• Ranked 1st of Top 50 Alma Maters by Total Number of National Board Certified Teachers for 2023 - eighth consecutive year

 • Almost all 100 counties in North Carolina employ an RCOE teacher or administrator